 Peaches and the Hill Country Fruit Council JUN 01 2014

-Gillespie County is the largest peach-producing county in the state of Texas, with over 1,400 acres in commercial production – 40% of Texas’ entire peach crop.
+Gillespie County is one of the largest peach-producing counties in Texas some 700 acres of trees.
 Peaches from the region, which includes Stonewall and Fredericksburg, are prized for their unique flavor and juice-dripping texture, which many say is the result of the mineral-rich soil and climate conditions in which they grow.
 Each year during peach season, which runs from early May through mid-August, scores of folks from around the state descend on the county to purchase peaches – either ready-picked, or pick-your-own.

 The third weekend in June marks the date of the Stonewall Peach Jamboree, a fun-filled family gala featuring a great parade, the crowning of the Peach Queen, and a multitude of peaches to eat just as Mother Nature made them, or cooked into every conceivable concoction that can be made from peaches!